kyma-project/busola/docs/extensibility/resources.md

 ## Introduction

-It it possible to introduce new resources into busola by adding a Config Map to the `kube-public` namepace with a label `busola.io/extension=resource`.
+Resource-based extensions are a means of introducing custom resource pages to busola.
+To achieve that a Config Map needs to be created in the `kube-public` namespace with a label `busola.io/extension=resource`.

-The config map is build of several sections that define various
+The Config Map needs to have several fields created that define how the resources is handled.

+All sections can be provided as either json or yaml.

 ## Config Map sections

 ### `resource` section

-The resource section contains basic information about the resource - namely kind and api details.
+The resource section is required and contains basic information about the resource - namely kind and api details.

 ```json
 {